-Among the many activities successful businesses invest time and money in, finding out things about their target market is one of the more important ones.
+Among the many activities, successful businesses invest time and money, finding out things about their target market is one of the more important ones.
 It pays off to have knowledge about the people you’re trying to sell products or services to.
 So much so that your audience makeup affects important decisions in product development, design, and marketing.

 The Basics of Demographic Targeting

 Even though personalized marketing has been getting traction recently, any business that wants to use online channels to reach their audience still needs to view their audience in the terms of good old demographics.
 In fact, that’s something you should do before you start personalizing your marketing to your audience.